Guide To Business Loans

 The Small Business Administration (SBA) was created to assist small businesses through various educational and funding programs.
 SBA loans are unique because the SBA isn’t the lender.
 Rather, it guarantees a substantial portion of each loan, which reduces other lenders’ risk and makes them more willing to approve your request.

-With an SBA loan, you can expect amounts from less than $50,000 up to $5,000,000.
+Typical terms: With an SBA loan, you can expect amounts from less than $50K up to $5M.
 Terms also cover a broad range, typically from 10-25 years.
 Expect the entire process to take 1-2 months.

-The SBA offers an array of loans to small business owners.
+Types of SBA loans: The SBA offers an array of loans to small business owners.
 Here are a few of the most popular options:

 • SBA 504 loan: These loans are used to finance fixed assets.
 Qualifying projects include buying an existing building, building a new facility, buying land, and buying long-term machinery.
 The benefits of these loans include fixed interest rates, 90% financing, longer amortizations, and no balloon payments.